RoboTom01/Portfolio-REACT/README.md

 # My Portfolio
-  Hi!
-My name is Thomas and this is my portfolio to show off some web development I have learned.
+  ## Hi!
+My name is Thomas
+  This is my portfolio to show off some web development I have learned.
 This site uses HTML, CSS, JS, and is organized using React.<br />
   [Demo Video](https://watch.screencastify.com/v/WgG7QoYJdmN7U8ZGArrZ)<br />
   This site presents the user with 3 different pages, all while having a presisting header with a navbar, as well as a footer with links to download my resume or go to external sites.<br />
   The 3 pages are: